In This Article

 When Apple rolled out its screen time report feature, I was simultaneously excited and wary.
 I'm endlessly interested in habit formation and habit change, and I knew a feature that could tell me how much time I was actually spending on my phone each week could be a catalyst for helping me create some real change.

 For the most part, it has been.
-I've gotten better at leaving my phone in a drawer while I work, and choosing a book over scrolling before bed.
-But when COVID-19 and the era of social distancing hit, all efforts to control how much time I spent on my phone flew out the window—and suddenly I was getting notifications that my screen time use was up by embarrassing percentages.
+I've gotten better at leaving my phone in a drawer while I work and choosing a book over scrolling before bed.
+But when the era of social distancing hit, all efforts to control how much time I spent on my phone flew out the window—and suddenly I was getting notifications that my screen time use was up by embarrassing percentages.

 I know I'm not alone in this, and I also know that smartphone use is complicated.
 Smartphones can be a way to stay connected when you're not seeing friends and family, and as of the last week, a way to stay informed about important events like protests, or a place to find resources you need to donate and get involved with important causes.